AerialRobotics-IITK/ariitk_auto_landing/README.md

 - [ ] Check all files and parameterize any functional hard-coded values
 - [ ] Rigorous testing
 - [ ] Add functionality for moving husky via keyboard, and maybe also a function that gives the husky a random trajectory

+Optional (If time permits)
+- [ ] Implement the sim in HEADLESS gazebo mode, using only rviz.
+- [ ] Stop quad motors after landing